Don’t believe every word I say. I’ve been known to lie many times. I’ve conned people, gone to strip joints, and drunk way too much alcohol.

 - In the Book of Acts, the apostle Peter quoted the prophet Joel to prove to his audience that Jesus was the long-awaited messiah, presumably drawing on their shared experiences of a recent earthquake, daytime darkness and unusual lunar activity.

-As it turned out, there indeed was a lunar eclipse on April 3, 33 C.E. which could have darkened and given the full moon a reddish hue around the time of Jesus’ harrowing ordeal; and which you can also confirm on NASA’s website.
-Furthermore, a separate research published in the International Geology Review found that a local earthquake might have coincided (~ 26 C.E. to 36 C.E.) with the crucifixion, based on seismic imprints on 19 feet of laminated sediment at the Dead Sea, which is just around 20 kilometers from Jerusalem.
+As it turned out, there indeed was a lunar eclipse on April 3, 33 A.D. which could have darkened and given the full moon a reddish hue around the time of Jesus’ harrowing ordeal; and which you can also confirm on NASA’s website.
+Furthermore, a separate research published in the International Geology Review found that a local earthquake might have coincided (~ 26 A.D. to 36 A.D.) with the crucifixion, based on seismic imprints on 19 feet of laminated sediment at the Dead Sea, which is just around 20 kilometers from Jerusalem.

 This earthquake, as recorded in the Gospels, completely tore the curtain that veiled the Holy of Holies in the Jerusalem Temple.
 The temple curtain represented the chasm between people and God, a portal so sacred that no one except the Jewish High Priest can pass through only once a year: during the Day of Atonement when Judaism’s highest-ranking cleric sprinkled sacrificial blood to atone for the sins of the people.